menu

 Downtown Los Angeles West is an urban neighborhood (based on population density) located in Los Angeles, California.

 Downtown Los Angeles West real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and mobile homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Downtown Los Angeles West neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics